-Questions - All

-39. Should primary producers in WA be exempt from registering as dog breeders where they breed and transfer livestock working dogs to other primary producers? ☐ Yes ☐ No ☐ Unsure

-Please provide reasons for your response:

-40. Should primary producers in WA be exempt from registering as dog breeders where they breed and transfer livestock working dogs to any person? □ Yes ⋈ No □ Unsure

-Please provide reasons for your response:
+Questions - All 39.
+Should primary producers in WA be exempt from registering as dog breeders where they breed and transfer livestock working dogs to other primary producers? □ Yes ⋈ No □ Unsure Please provide reasons for your response: Any induvial that is breeding dogs should be required to be registered as a breeder regardless of the purpose of why they are breeding dog.
+40. Should primary producers in WA be exempt from registering as dog breeders where they breed and transfer livestock working dogs to any person? □ Yes ⋈ No □ Unsure Please provide reasons for your response: As above